tc39/proposal-cancelable-promises/README.md

 performCancelableOperation(cancelToken);
 ```

 The cancel tokens of this proposal are heavily inspired by [Kevin Smith's design sketch](https://github.com/zenparsing/es-cancel-token), which are in turn inspired by the [.NET task cancelation architecture](https://msdn.microsoft.com/en-us/library/dd997396.aspx).
-They are discussed further, in much more detail, in [Cancel Tokens.md](Cancel Tokens.md).
+They are discussed further, in much more detail, in ["Cancel Tokens"](Cancel Tokens.md).